Tattoo Aftercare Instructions

 Plastic Wrap / Gauze

-- Do not keep gauze or plastic wrap on your tattoo for longer than directed by your tattoo artist (usually between 3 hours & 24 hours)
+- Do not keep gauze or plastic wrap on your tattoo for longer than directed by your tattoo artist (usually 3-24 hours)

-- Replace plastic wrap or gauze & wash your tattoo often (3-4 times daily)
+- Replace plastic wrap or gauze and wash your tattoo often (3-4 times daily)

 - If you notice a reaction to the plastic wrap or gauze, remove it immediately.

-- If you are going to be in the sun & sweating, it is better to let your tattoo breathe as long as it isn’t in direct sun light
+- If you are going to be in the sun and sweating, let your tattoo breathe as long as it isn't in direct sunlight.

 - Use an unscented anti-bacterial soap to wash your tattoo